 2.2.3.
 Genitive plural

-As with other forms, genitive plural nouns in each type of declension, several variants of endings can be found.
+As in other forms, in genitive plural of nouns in each type of declination you can find several variants of endings.

-In general, the following regularity operates during the formation of this form.
+In general, during the formation of this form the following pattern applies.

-If in the initial form (nominative singular) the word has a zero ending, then in the genitive plural the ending is usually non-zero:
+If in the initial form (nominative singular) a word has a zero ending, then in the genitive plural the ending is usually non-zero:

 a house - many houses, a horse - many horses, a steppe - no steppes.